Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Cliques in social and information networks

+\item We observe that the initial heuristic step of the algorithm finds the largest clique in most cases: 17 of the 32 instances considered here, and 52 of the 74 networks considered in the online appendix; see Figure~\ref{fig:clique-props} for a summary.
+This property helps our exact maximum clique algorithm terminate quickly.

-\begin{compactenum}[$\bullet$ \leftmargin=0em \itemindent=1em] \item For the twitter network, the nodes in the largest clique are a strange set of spam accounts and legitimate accounts with thousands of followers and following thousands.
-We believe that most members of this clique likely reciprocate all follower relationships. \item Technological networks have surprisingly large cliques.
-Given that a clique represents an overly redundant set of edges, this would suggest that these cliques represent over-built technology, or critical groups of nodes. \item In the online appendix we study the relationship between the largest $k$-core and the largest clique.
-In collaboration networks we find that the largest $k$-core is a clique for every graph.
-Social networks, in comparison, have a much larger difference between the two, which suggests a fundamental difference in the types of networks formed via collaboration relationships versus social relationships. \item Our heuristic (Section~\ref{sec:heuristic}) found the largest clique in 17 of the 32 instances.
-In the larger set considered online, it finds the largest in 52 of 72 networks.
-This property helps the branch and bound algorithm terminate quickly. \end{compactenum}
+\item We studied the relationship between the largest $k$-core (a notion discussed in Section~\ref{sec:bounds}) and the largest clique.
+Figure~\ref{fig:clique-props} shows a summary of the results we obtained on all 74 networks.
+In the collaboration and most web-link networks, we find that the largest $k$-core is a maximum clique for every graph.
+The social networks, in comparison, have a much larger difference between the two, which suggests a fundamental difference in the types of networks formed via collaboration relationships versus social relationships.

+\item We observe that technological networks have surprisingly large cliques.
+Given that a clique represents an overly redundant set of edges, this would suggest that these maximum cliques represent over-built technology, or critical groups of nodes.

+\item We observe that for the twitter network, the nodes in the largest clique are a strange set of spam accounts and legitimate accounts with thousands of followers and following thousands.
+We believe that most members of this clique likely reciprocate all follower relationships.